Honolulu Star-Advertiser

 Vice President Kamala Harris looks on as she visits the St. Paul Health Center, a clinic that performs abortions, in St. Paul, Minnesota.

-Many Democrats on Sunday quickly backed Vice President Kamala Harris to run as the party’s presidential nominee against Donald Trump after incumbent President Joe Biden’s abrupt departure from the race, but some powerful party members, including former House of Representatives speaker Nancy Pelosi, stayed quiet.
+Many Democrats on Sunday quickly backed Vice President Kamala Harris to run as the party’s presidential nominee against Donald Trump after President Joe Biden’s abrupt departure from the race, but some powerful party members, including former President Barack Obama and former House Speaker Nancy Pelosi, stayed quiet.

-After weeks of in-party fighting between Democrats on whether Biden, 81, should stay in the race, a rush of support coalescing behind Harris is crucial just over 100 days before November’s election.
+After weeks of fighting among Democrats on whether Biden, 81, should stay in the race, a rush of support coalescing behind Harris, if she is to be the nominee, is crucial with just over 100 days before the November election.

-However, there are plenty of doubts inside the Democratic Party about whether Harris can beat Trump in November.
+But there are plenty of doubts inside the Democratic Party about whether Harris can beat Trump, the Republican nominee and former president.
+Some Democrats have suggested the party should hold a mini-primary before the August convention.

-Biden himself endorsed Harris on Sunday, not in his initial letter stepping down, but in a separate statement.
-He was quickly followed by the powerful Congressional Black Caucus, several key donors, lawmakers including U.S. Senator Patty Murray, and super PACs including Priorities USA and Unite the Country.
+Biden himself endorsed Harris on Sunday, in a separate statement following his letter saying that he is stepping down.
+He was quickly followed by the powerful Congressional Black Caucus, several key donors, various lawmakers and super PACs including Priorities USA and Unite the Country.

 “Today I want to offer my full support and endorsement for Kamala to be the nominee of our party this year,” Biden said on social media platform X. “Democrats — it’s time to come together and beat Trump.
 Let’s do this.”

-Former President Bill Clinton and former Secretary of State Hillary Clinton, both Democrats, also endorsed Harris in a statement.
+Former President Bill Clinton and Hillary Clinton, who served as secretary of State under President Obama, also endorsed Harris in a statement.

-Still, others including Pelosi and former President Barack Obama thanked Biden for his patriotism but did not yet throw their support behind Harris or any other candidate.
+Still, others, including Pelosi and Obama, under whom Biden served as vice president for eight years, thanked Biden for his patriotism but did not yet throw their support behind Harris or any other candidate.

 “We will be navigating uncharted waters in the days ahead,” Obama said in a statement.
 “But I have extraordinary confidence that the leaders of our party will be able to create a process from which an outstanding nominee emerges.”

-U.S. Senator Peter Welch, the first Democratic senator to call on Biden to drop his reelection run, called for an open process to nominate Harris.
+U.S. Sen. Peter Welch, the first Democratic senator to call on Biden to drop his reelection run, called for an open nomination process.

-One Democratic donor told Reuters they would support a ticket for Kamala Harris as the presidential candidate and Pennsylvania Governor Josh Shapiro as her vice president, as a way to gain votes in Pennsylvania.
-It is not clear yet whom Harris would pick as her vice president if she were to become the nominee.
+One Democratic donor told Reuters they would support a ticket for Harris as the presidential candidate and Pennsylvania Gov. Josh Shapiro as her vice president, as a way to gain votes in Pennsylvania, a critical swing state.
+It is not known yet whom Harris would pick as her vice president if she does become the nominee.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.
 Having trouble with comments?
 Learn more here.